nithixh/Python-Mini-Projects/README.md

 - **list_elementwise_sum.py**
   Takes two lists of equal length as input and creates a new list with the sum of corresponding elements.

+- **maths_game.py**
+  A simple math quiz game for kids.
+Generates 5 random arithmetic questions (+, −, ×).
+Correct answers add 4 points, wrong answers deduct 2 points, and the final score is displayed with feedback.

 ## 🚀 How to Run